j3-signalroom/apache_flink-kickstarter/.blog/apache-iceberg-in-action-with-flink-using-java.md

 **Unable to do Concurrent Read and Write Operations**|Large analytic workloads often involve multiple processes reading from and writing to the same data simultaneously.
 Distributed storage systems do not inherently support these concurrent operations smoothly.|Without proper handling, this can lead to data corruption or version conflicts, especially during high-throughput operations.|Apache Iceberg’s transactional model enables concurrent operations safely by managing snapshots and transactions, ensuring data integrity and consistency.
 **Too Many Small Files**|Distributed storage systems can accumulate many small files over time due to frequent appends or updates.|Small files lead to inefficient I/O operations and high metadata costs, degrading query performance and increasing storage costs.|Apache Iceberg handles file compaction as part of data maintenance routines, merging small files into larger ones to optimize storage and access efficiency.

-By addressing these challenges, Apache Iceberg table format enable scalable, high-performance, easy-to-use and lower cost _data lakehouse_ solutions (the succesor to data lakes), which combine the best of the data warehouse and data lake design that leverage distributed storage for both analytic and streaming workloads.
+By addressing these challenges, the Apache Iceberg table format enables scalable, high-performance, easy-to-use, and lower-cost data lakehouse solutions (the successor to data lakes), which combine the best of data warehouse and data lake design that leverage distributed storage for both analytic and streaming workloads.

-With the challanges resolved by Apache Iceberg faced when working on a distributed storage system, the question comes how does it manage the megadata.
-This is where Apache Iceberg utilizes an engine (i.e., catalog), such as **AWS Glue**, **Hive Megastore**, or **Hadopp** filesystem catalog to track a table’s partitioning, sorting, schema over time, and so much more using a tree of metadata that an engine can use to plan queries at a fraction of the time it would take with legacy data lake patterns.
+With the challenges resolved by Apache Iceberg when working on a distributed storage system, the question arises: how does it manage the metadata?
+This is where Apache Iceberg utilizes an engine (i.e., catalog), such as **AWS Glue**, **Hive Megastore**, or **Hadoop** filesystem catalog to track a table’s partitioning, sorting, and schema over time, and so much more using a tree of metadata that an engine can use to plan queries in a fraction of the time it would take with legacy data lake patterns.

 ![apache-iceberg-table-structure](images/apache-iceberg-table-structure.png)